Mowstyl/dualization/README.md

 * "search_x" search for a $x$ such that $f(x)=f(\overline{x})$
 * "sum_f" computes $\sum_{x=0}^{2^{n}-1} [1-f(x)]$

-The class "bipartite_02" which is derived from class bipartite_graph and implement the algorithm
+The class "bipartite_02" which is derived from class bipartite_graph and implements the algorithm
-* "find_uncovering_hitting_set" which find an uncovering hitting set if any
+* "find_uncovering_hitting_set" which find an uncovering hitting set if any exists in the hypergraph

 In the file "bipartite_hypergraph.cpp" there is also an implementation of the algorithm A of paper [1]